Understanding Franchise Agreement Reviews

-The Franchising Code of Conduct (the Franchising Code) is a mandatory set of rules that all Australian franchised businesses must comply with.
+The Franchising Code of Conduct (the Franchising Code) is a mandatory set of rules that all Australian franchisors must comply with.

 The Australian Competition and Consumer Commission (ACCC) administers the Franchising Code.